 If you implement these tips, you will get more engagement.
 Just don’t be disappointed when it doesn’t happen tomorrow.
 It takes time to find the right people, convince the algorithm that your content is great, and build trust with your community.

 In the meantime, you can engage with other people’s content.
 Engagement doesn’t only mean engagement on your posts, but also your engagement on other people’s posts.
 The social media algorithm likes it, people like it, and it all builds up.

-Here is a free workbook of visual content ideas so you always have original and engaging images for your captions:
+Inside the DYSF Resource Library, you can find a free workbook of visual content ideas so you always have original and engaging images for your captions.